ALexeyP0708/php_proxy_object/README.md

 ```
 ## Create handlers for Proxy object

 There are two ways to write handlers:
 - dynamic writing of handlers through closure functions.
 - static writing of handlers through class declaration.

 There are two types of handlers:
 - a handler for a specific member of an object;
 - handler for all members of the object;

 If no action handler is assigned to a member, then an action handler for all members is applied.
 If no action handler is assigned to members, then standard actions will be applied.

 The following actions exist when accessing the members of an object:
-set - member entry
+- set - member entry;
-get - member value query
+- get - member value query;
-isset - member check
+- isset - member check;
-unset - member delete
+- unset - member delete;
-call - member call
+- call - member call;
-iterator - assigning an iterator when iterating over the members of an object.
+- iterator - assigning an iterator when iterating over the members of an object.

 ### Dynamic writing of handlers through closure functions

 Example in the constructor
 ```php
 <?php
 $handlers=new \Alpa\ProxyObject\Handlers([